ronny-rentner/UltraDict/README.md

 # UltraDict
 Shared, streaming Python dict

+Features:
+* Fast
+* No running manager processes
+* Works in spawn and fork context
-Tested with Python >= v3.9
+* Tested with Python >= v3.9 on Linux and Windows

 ## General Concept

-`UltraDict` uses [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize dictionary data between multiple processes using the same data.
+`UltraDict` uses [multiprocessing.shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html#module-multiprocessing.shared_memory) to synchronize a dict data between multiple processes.

-It does so by using a stream of updates in a shared memory buffer.
+It does so by using a *stream of updates* in a shared memory buffer.
+This is efficient because only changes have to be serialized.

-If the buffer is full, `UltraDict` will resort to do a full dump once, reset the streaming buffer and continue to stream future updates after the full dump.
+If the buffer is full, `UltraDict` will automatically do a full dump once to a new shared memory space, reset the streaming buffer and continue to stream future updates.
+All users of the `UltraDict` will automatically receive all full dumps and streaming updates.

 ## Alternatives